-Kimberly S. Templeton, J.D more than has 25 years of experience as an executive search professional in the higher education, nonprofit, and legal sectors; senior advancement leader; and corporate attorney.
-Ms. Templeton has partnered with leading public research universities, regional comprehensive universities, private universities, liberal arts colleges, and faith-based institutions to identify institutional and senior leaders, including presidents/chancellors, chief financial officers, vice presidents for advancement and presidents of institutionally related foundations, vice presidents for health affairs, research deans, and center directors, among others.
+Kimberly S. Templeton, J.D. has more than has 25 years of experience as an executive search professional in the higher education, nonprofit, and legal sectors; senior advancement leader; and corporate attorney.
+Ms. Templeton partners with leading public research universities, regional comprehensive universities, private universities, liberal arts colleges, and academic medical centers to identify institutional and senior leaders, including presidents/chancellors, general counsels, vice presidents for research (and economic development), vice presidents for advancement and presidents of institutionally related foundations, vice presidents for health affairs, vice presidents for business and finance, and school and center directors, among others.

-She has served clients such as American University, Arizona State University, Dominican College, Embry-Riddle Aeronautical University, Gettysburg College, Missouri Western State University, Ramapo College, Rider University, Seton Hall University, Stony Brook University, University of Arizona, University of California, Riverside, University of Central Florida, University of Maryland, University of Nebraska, University of Washington, and Yeshiva University, among many others.
+Ms. Templeton’s other clients served include Embry-Riddle Aeronautical University, Missouri Western State University, Rider University, Seton Hall University, Rutgers University Foundation, Stony Brook University, University of Arizona, University of California, Riverside, University of Central Florida Foundation, University of Colorado, University of Maryland, University of Iowa, University of Washington, and Yeshiva University, among many others.
 Ms. Templeton is recognized for her ability to recruit high caliber candidates, superior search execution, client partnerships, and aptitude to identify and communicate a client institution’s unique culture, opportunities and challenges in a compelling manner.

-Ms. Templeton began her career as an attorney with Cahill Gordon & Reindel, a prominent New York based international law firm, where her practice included corporate transactions and counseling, commercial litigation, and entertainment law.
-Ms. Templeton received a B.A. from Franklin and Marshall College (Phi Beta Kappa) and earned a J.D. from New York University School of Law.
+Ms. Templeton began her career as an attorney with Cahill Gordon & Reindel, a prominent New York based international law firm, where her practice included corporate transactions and commercial litigation.
+She received her B.A. from Franklin and Marshall College (Phi Beta Kappa) and her J.D. from New York University School of Law.
 She holds professional certification as a lobbyist from the Association of Government Relations Professionals.

-An advocate for individuals with Down syndrome, Ms. Templeton has served on the boards of nonprofit disability organizations and is a frequent speaker on inclusive education, including at the White House in 2015.
-She also serves as a volunteer consultant with Compass DC, providing strategic guidance to nonprofits in the greater Washington, DC region.
+An advocate for individuals with Down syndrome, Ms. Templeton has served on the boards of nonprofit disability organizations and is a frequent speaker on inclusive education, including at the White House for the 40th Anniversary of the Individuals with Disabilities Education Act.